Native Perennial

 Tolerates: Deer, wet soil

-Pollinator benefit: good nectar source for all pollinators
+Pollinator benefit: Good nectar source for all pollinators; Xerces Soc.: Special Value to native bees

 ---

-Flowers are very attractive to butterflies.
-Naturalize in cottage gardens, wildflower meadows, prairies or native plant gardens.
-Also effective as a background plant for borders.
-Good for rain gardens.
+Butterflies love these flowers.
+Ironweed can be used in cottage gardens, wildflower meadows, prairies, or native plant gardens.
+It also works well as a background plant in garden borders and is suitable for rain gardens.

 info from www.missouribotanicalgarden.org